olafk/healthcheck/README.md

 This project currently consists of:

 * Commerce Healthcheck adapters
-    * This adapts commerce's `CommerceHealthHttpStatus` to the Healthcheck interface
+    * An adapter from commerce's `CommerceHealthHttpStatus` to the Healthcheck interface
 * Demo System relaxed security healthchecks
     * This refactors [Olaf's demo-checklist](https://github.com/olafk/demo-checklist-web) to the Healthcheck interface, implementing relaxed security checks that are suitable for demo systems.
 * Breaking Changes implementations
-    * with some copies from Liferay's portal-impl code (e.g. VerifyProperties, which currently runs only during upgrades)
+    * e.g. with some copies from Liferay's portal-impl code (e.g. VerifyProperties, which currently runs only during upgrades)
+    * e.g. with a simulated "Have you implemented a deprecated service that's no longer supported?" alert
 * Best Practice implementations
-    * e.g. "Do not use default user accounts"
+    * e.g. "Do not use default user accounts & passwords"
 * Operational implementations
     * e.g. checks for available memory and redirection configuration

 ## How to build

 Clone this repository into a Liferay Workspace's `modules/healthcheck` directory.